sohaamir/neuro_resources/README.md

 - [The Unix Shell](https://swcarpentry.github.io/shell-novice/) Software Carpentries workshop on Unix.
 - [Ubuntu Linux Guide](https://www.nutanix.dev/lab_content/dev-setup-lab/contents/master_linux.html) Nutanix's guide to Linux on Ubuntu.

-## Tool for writing, organising ad teaching through code
+## Tool for writing, organising and teaching through code
 - [Quarto](https://quarto.org/) A visually appealing framework for data science, Quarto documents are fully reproducible and support dozens of output formats, like PDFs, Word files, presentations, and more.
 - [Binder](https://mybinder.readthedocs.io/en/latest/introduction.html) 'The Binder project offers an easy place to share computing environments to everyone. by allowing users to specify custom environments and share them with a single link'.
 See this [link](https://kaust-vislab.github.io/introduction-to-docker-for-data-scientists/02-getting-started-with-binder/index.html) for a tutorial.
 - [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb#scrollTo=lSrWNr3MuFUS) A notebook style environment for running code not dissimilar to Binder, but with more GPU.
 - [Jupyter](https://peerherholz.github.io/workshop_weizmann/prerequisites/intro_jupyter.html) An interactive environment for running code.
 - [Doxygen](https://www.doxygen.nl/) 'A documentation generator tool in software development.
 It automates the generation of documentation from source code comments, parsing information about classes, functions, and variables to produce output in formats like HTML and PDF.'
+Also see [roxygen2](https://cran.r-project.org/web/packages/roxygen2/vignettes/roxygen2.html) an R package that allows you to write in-source documentation for your package functions and objects.
+- [nbviewer](https://nbviewer.org/) An online Jupyter notebook viewer and renderer.
+- [Bookdown](https://bookdown.org/) Publish online book-style documents (HTML, PDF, ePub, and Kindle books) with R Markdown.

 ## Statistics
 ### General statistics knowledge